Nilgiri keelback

-The Nilgiri keelback (Hebius beddomei), also known commonly as Beddome's keelback, is a species of snake found in the Western Ghats in India.
+The Nilgiri keelback (Sahyadriophis beddomei), also known commonly as Beddome's keelback, is a species of snake found in the Western Ghats in India.
 The species is named after Richard Henry Beddome, 1830–1911, British army officer and naturalist.
 It was first discovered near the Nilgiris but is now known more widely from the Western Ghats.
 This snake is terrestrial and feeds on toads.